 Have additional questions?
 Check out our FAQ section first.
 If you don't find the answer you are looking for, feel free to contact the Office of Recruitment & Enrollment by email at email@example.com

-Please note: the Artist Diploma program is on hold and not accepting applications for the 2020-2021 application cycle.
+Please note: the Artist Diploma program remains on hold and not accepting applications for the 2021-2022 application cycle.